-For 60 years The London Film School (LFS) has been the place for emerging creative talent to hone their craft, find their voice and engage directly with the vibrant UK screen industries.
-With a student cohort from every corner of the globe, LFS has always been a cultural hub where fresh voices, experiences and perspectives rub shoulders with tradition and history.
+For over 65 years London Film School (LFS) has been the place for emerging creative talent to hone their craft, find their voice and engage directly with the vibrant UK screen industries.
+With a student cohort from every corner of the globe, LFS has always been a cultural hub where fresh voices, experiences, and perspectives rub shoulders with tradition and history.
 The story of film has played out here at Shelton Street – the pull of celluloid, alongside the push of the new and the emergence of a digital world.
 Here, we take both seriously to celebrate a tradition of innovation.

 At LFS we nurture and respect the imagination of our students.
-We believe it is important to experiment, challenge conventions and explore new modes of storytelling, and to find new ways to connect with audiences.
-Through this we are able to set up a dynamic dialogue with the screen industries and to shape and influence the future.
+We believe it is important to experiment, challenge conventions and explore new modes of storytelling, and find new ways to connect with audiences.
+Through this, we are able to set up a dynamic dialogue with the screen industries, shape and influence the future.
 Our staff and visiting lecturers are connected to the UK and global industries, bringing their experiences into the everyday practice of teaching here at LFS.
 We balance the mastering of technical skills with the creative development of ideas.
 Alongside that, you will also engage with the new challenges facing screen storytellers in an ever-changing landscape.
-We apply that same imagination and experimentation to thinking about new business models and how to develop your career as an independent filmmaker.
+We apply that same imagination and experimentation in thinking about new business models and how to develop your career as an independent filmmaker.

-These are exciting times for the LFS and the industry.
+These are exciting times for LFS and the industry.
 We invite you to join us as we enter the next chapter of our journey.